jakubg123/Risen_P1/README.md

 .ipynb

-Utilizing SVC speech-to-speech models and a process queue for executing inference commands. inference
+Utilizing SVC speech-to-speech models and a process queue for executing inference commands: inference

-A similar approach to "char_research," but initially experimenting with Google Cloud Platform TTS before selecting the more reliable Elevenlabs solution. gcloud_tts
+A similar approach to "char_research," but initially experimenting with Google Cloud Platform TTS before selecting the more reliable Elevenlabs solution: gcloud_tts

-Analyzing line structures and utilizing data structures to extract data for Elevenlabs API. char_research
+Analyzing line structures and utilizing data structures to extract data for Elevenlabs API: char_research

-Original file structure tinkering with pandas audible inaudible
+Original file structure tinkering with pandas: audible inaudible
 Infos